Direction finding: Bearing uncertainty due to noise

 for a signal at crossover, but where SNR_{0} is the signal-to-noise ratio that would apply at boresight.

 To obtain more precise predictions at a given bearing, the actual S:N ratios of the signals of interest are used.
 (The results may be derived assuming that noise induced errors are approximated by relating differentials to uncorrelated noise).

-For adjacent processing using, say, Channel 1 and Channel 2, the bearing uncertainty (angle noise), Δø (rms), is given below.
+For adjacent processing using, say, Channel 1 and Channel 2, the bearing uncertainty (angle noise), Δφ (rms), is given below.
 In these results, square-law detection is assumed and the SNR figures are for signals at video (baseband), for the bearing angle φ.